Making-Sense-Info/Presentations/20250320-unece-ssg/slides.md

 ## Work done

-- Relevance for ModernStats models
+- Motivation
 - GSBPM and GAMSO
+  - using business functions
-- CSDA (principles and specialization)
+- CSDA
+  - principles
+  - specialization instead of grouping

 ---